octobercms/docs/3.x/element/form/field-checkboxlist.md

 # Checkbox List

-`checkboxlist` - renders a list of checkboxes.
+The `checkboxlist` field renders a list of checkboxes.
+Checkbox lists support the same methods for defining the options as the [dropdown field type](./field-dropdown.md) and also support secondary descriptions, found in the [radio field type](./field-radio.md).

 ```yaml
 permissions: